jennyma8/project-m4-twitter-clone/server/API_DOCS.md

 The Critter API is a REST API for a Twitter clone.
 It offers a limited subset of the kinds of things you can do on Twitter.

 There is no user authentication.
 Instead, a hardcoded user is always logged in, `treasurymog`.
-You cannot log out, or switch users.
+You cannot log out, or switch users. (see ./server/routes/routes.helpers.js)

 Some aspects of this API design are a little strange, and this is by design; often, APIs are a bit quirky, and learning how to use documentation to work with those quirks is a valuable skill :)